*Indicates that authors contributed equally to the work.

 Braveman, M., Harmon, I., Higgins, A., Horne, Z., Spino, J., & Waskan, J. (2013).
 Intellig-ability is necessary for explanation but accuracy may not be.
 Proceedings of the 34th Annual Conference of the Cognitive Science Society.
 Austin, TX.

-Powell, D. & Horne, Z. Information-theoretic influences on the moral concern for victims of terrorist attacks.
+- Powell, D. & Horne, Z. Information-theoretic influences on the reaction to terrorist attacks.

-Horne, Z. & Cimpian, A. Sartorial displays in academic disciplines that prize brilliance.
+- Horne, Z., Leslie, S.J., & Cimpian, A. Sartorial displays in academic disciplines that prize brilliance.

 - Horne, Z. How has pre-registration changed science?

 - Horne, Z. & Rottman, J. Relational matching induces coherence shifts in moral attitudes.

 - Reineck, M. & Horne, Z. What is morally possible?

 - Stanley, M. Henne, P. & Horne, Z. The weight of reasons.